-The U.S. Media & Entertainment Industry
+The Media & Entertainment Industry in the United States

 The U.S. media and entertainment (M&E) industry is comprised of businesses that produce and distribute motion pictures, television programs and commercials along with music and audio recordings, radio, games and publishing.
 The U.S. M&E market, which represents a third of the global industry, and is the largest M&E market worldwide, is expected to reach about $546 billion in 2014, per the 2013 Entertainment & Media Outlook by PriceWaterhouseCoopers (PwC).
 This snapshot is limited to the film and music sectors which both represent aspects of a uniquely American culture, much of which was created in the USA.

-The U.S. film industry posted $31 billion in revenues in 2013, a modest increase over 2012, according to data from PriceWaterhouseCoopers.
+Film The U.S. film industry posted $31 billion in revenues in 2013, a modest increase over 2012, according to data from PriceWaterhouseCoopers.
 The industry consists of multinational umbrella corporations, major studios, and independent studios or “indies.”
 Many of the leading motion picture studios are part of larger media conglomerates that often include television, newspaper, cable and magazine segments, and much of this is online content.
 Both film and music represent America’s diverse culture.
 The industry enjoys high popularity in foreign markets, but also high rates of illegal downloads.
 U.S. exports of film and entertainment media often attain shares in international markets in excess of 90 percent due to high global interest in U.S. filmed entertainment.

 PriceWaterhouseCoopers reports domestic box office revenues experienced modest growth in 2013 as theatres adopt digital technologies and slow increases in the price of tickets, reaching $10.7 billion.
 The U.S. filmed entertainment sector enjoyed a trade surplus of $14.3 billion in 2011 (latest data available).
 The industry offers attractive possibilities for foreign investors, both large and small, and provides film production tax incentives.
 The industry is increasingly turning toward digital production and distribution and foreign firms have been seeking out U.S. digital and animation expertise.